Principled Identification of Structural Dynamic Models: Identification Schemes

 A local projection does not recover the IRF by deducing the MA coefficients from the VAR.
 Instead, the IRF is obtained from regressions, such as $X_{t+h}=\mu_h + \Theta_h \varepsilon_t+e_{t,t+h}$ for $h=0,1,2,\ldots$, and the IRF (in matrix form) is given by $\operatorname{IRF}(h) = \Theta_h A^{-1\prime}= \Theta_h B$.
 Alternatively, we can regress $X_{t+h}$ on $u_t=A^\prime\varepsilon_t$ and a constant, in which case the IRF is simply the coefficient matrix on $u_t$.

-It is simple to compute the IRF for one identification scheme from those of another identification scheme.
-The relation between any IRF and that of OASIS is the following. \begin{proposition} Let $\operatorname{IRF}(h)$ denote the IRF resulting from identification with $A\in\mathcal{A}$.
-Then
+It is simple to compute the IRF for a specific economic identification scheme from those of a reference rotation.
+The relation between any IRF and that of the OASIS baseline is the following.